aridaniaG/aridaniaG/README.md

-I am a Data Analyst and Data Scientist Anthroplogist skilled in SQL, Python, R, & Tableau.
-I have experience using statistics and regression modeling to create insightful visualizations, dashboards, and presentations to find areas of improvement.
-I have a background with data wrangling, data visualization, and applying machine learning to big data.
+I am an adept Data Analyst and Data Scientist with a diverse background in data analytics, business strategy, and anthropology.
+Proficient in Python, SQL, R, and JMP, I leverage statistical analysis and regression modeling to create insightful visualizations and dashboards that drive informed decision-making.
+My experience spans data wrangling, visualization, and applying machine learning to big data, allowing me to solve complex problems and present actionable recommendations.
+With strong communication skills and expertise in advanced Excel techniques, I excel in high-pressure environments and thrive on delivering impactful solutions.

-My background in Anthropology allows me to review issues with analytical knowledge and Anthropological thinking.
-I have experience solving complex problems with varying amounts/quality of data to predict possible solutions and aspire to present recommendations for business problems.
-I have thrived in high-pressure settings, developed strong, active communication skills, and used advanced Excel techniques for data analysis.

 Technical Skills
 Programming languages: R, Python, MySQL, SQL Server, SQLite, Visual Basic and JMP